emotard/admin-plugin-boiler-plater/README.md

 Please feel free to comment and add any sugestions I know there is alot of work todo but this is a start.

+STARTER STEP once downloaded unzip and run composer install at it uses composer psr 4 autloader then zip and install

 Step 1 - Change file plugin_name.php to what every file name you would like.

 Step 2 - In this file define your PLUGIN_NAME